BojanJurca/Lightweight-Standard-Template-Library-STL-for-Arduino/README.md

 ### vectors

-Vectors have extra flag to keep and report the information about errors that occured during vector operations.
-Vectors reside either on the heap or in PSRAM (if it is available).
+Vectors offer dynamic arrays with automatic memory management and enhanced safety features.
+Like other containers in this library, vectors maintain internal flags to detect and report operation-related errors.
+They are stored either on the heap or in PSRAM if it exists on the hardware.

 ```C++